hshahpouri/ServerSentEvent-Sample/README.md

 #### How it works?

-SSE is a event-based method of receiving data from the server; so, at first you need to define that from which URL you want to receive data.
+SSE is an event-based method of receiving data from the server; so, at first you need to define that from which URL you want to receive data.
 In a `<script>` tag, add this line of _javascript_ :

 ```javascript